wittysam8382/my-portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Thanks to [CodeBucks]<a href="https://github.com/codebucks27"> for helping me to make this portfolio.
+Thanks to <a href="https://github.com/codebucks27">CodeBucks</a> for helping me to make this portfolio.

 ## Available Scripts